 Mornings are usually very clear.
 As such, they offer excellent views of Annapurna, Dhaulagiri and Machhapuchhre.
 Afternoons may bring some haze or light showers.

-What should I pack for the Annapurna Circuit May trek?
+What Should I Pack For The Annapurna Circuit May Trek?

-Pack light layers, a fleece, a waterproof shell, sturdy boots, trekking poles, sun protection and a winter rated sleeping bag.
+Pack light layers, a fleece, a waterproof shell, sturdy boots, trekking poles, sun protection and a winter-rated sleeping bag.

 Yes.
 Teahouses along the route are open, and with fewer trekkers than in April, you’ll have a good chance of finding rooms without pre-booking.

-Much quieter than in April or October.
+The trails are quieter than in April or October.
 You’ll still meet fellow trekkers, but the paths and teahouses feel more relaxed.